 In the EU, the member states are responsible for the organisation and provision of their national health-care services.
 The EU complements their work by bringing together its member states to create common platforms to deal with cross-border health care issues.
 Examples of such issues that are discussed at the EU level include obesity in children, the treatment of rare diseases and the challenges of an aging population.
 The member states can discuss these issues within the framework of the EU and in this way better deal with related health-care problems on a joint basis.

 In addition to risk assessment agencies, the EU has efficient early warning and rapid alert systems.
 One of these systems is for example the RASFF (Rapid Alert System for Food and Feed).
 Thanks to this system, the EU member states and the EU Commission can share information on food products that endanger health, and at the same time withdraw defect products rapidly from the market, as in the case of the scandal of Fipronil-contaminated eggs and poultry or the Escherichia coli crisis (EHEC).

 To extend cooperation with the EU in these areas and to ensure full participation in its coordination systems, in 2008, the Federal Council approved a negotiating mandate with the EU in the areas of agriculture, food safety, product safety and public health.

 Switzerland monitors EU policy in the public health, pharmaceuticals and medicinal products sectors as well as in the areas of food and product safety.
-It also participates as an observer in the relevant working groups of the European Free Trade Association (EEA/EFTA).
+As a member of the European Free Trade Association (EFTA), Switzerland also participates as an observer in the ad hoc working groups of the European Economic Area (EEA).